charlotte-2222/charlotte-2222.github.io/_posts/2022-07-28-moving-things.md

 **What's the trans agenda?** Idk.
 My agenda is to be slutty and gaslight people.

-But as whole - whether it's cis-man's secret attraction, or the christian man's deep rage that cause's him to pop a boner; we're in their heads.
+But as whole - whether it's cis-man's secret attraction, or the christian man's deep rage that cause's him to pop a blood vessel at our very existence; we're in their heads.